cooperka/react-native-immutable-list-view/README.md

 Other than this, the two should behave identically.
 You can verify this with the unit tests [here](https://github.com/cooperka/react-native-immutable-list-view/blob/master/src/__tests__/comparison.test.js).

-## ImmutableFlatList
+## ImmutableVirtualizedList

+Just as the `ImmutableListView` component helps render a `ListView` using Immutable data, `ImmutableVirtualizedList` helps render the new and improved `VirtualizedList` component.
+This is the underlying component that `FlatList` uses.

+There's a [Medium article about it](https://medium.com/@cooperka/react-native-new-flatlist-component-30db558c7a5b) if you'd like more context.
+The short version of the setup instructions is below.

-This component is considered "experimental" by React Native, and isn't intended for production use.
+`VirtualizedList` is considered "experimental" by React Native, and isn't intended for production use.
-Here's how you can test it out for yourself:
+That said, here's how you can test it out for yourself:

-1. Download required files:
+1. Download the required files into your `node_modules` (since they're not published yet):

     ```bash
     for file in 'FlatList' 'MetroListView' 'VirtualizedList' 'VirtualizeUtils'; \